r-grandorder/tri-hermes/en/pages/babylonia.md

 Impossible!
 She's tossing the soldiers about like toys!

 **Uruk Soldiers:**
 Oh no!
 That's too high!
 She's throwing them too high!
 They're gonna...!
-Nooooooooo! ! !
+Nooooooooo!!!

 **D：Cheerful Voice:**
 Oh my.
 You're terrible at plancha, and also terrible at landing?
 You won't be top-tier luchadores like that, you know!